it-global-architect/clash-conf/README.md

   I'm not the owner neither creator of this tool.
 I just used it to create some nice groups.
   If you want more customizations you also can create it by yourself or help me improove this one here.

+  Convert your subscription to a groups subscription using this page: https://htmlpreview.github.io/?https://github.com/it-global-architect/clash-conf/blob/main/clash-groups-creator.html

+  Add the new generated subscription to your clash.

   To see the groups open YACD from you clash panel.
 I suggest you to bookmark YACD address so you don't need to open clash anymore.

   Main Group: